-On Wednesday, the 2nd March 2022, at around 2 p.m., a group of 8 people from Afghanistan, Iran and Kurdistan got push-backed from Croatia to Bosnia.
+On Wednesday, 2nd March 2022, at around 2 pm, a group of eight people from Afghanistan, Iran and Kurdistan got pushed back from Croatia to Bosnia.

-The respondent described that the group started walking from the Bosnian town of Velika Kladuša at 5 a.m. and arrived at the Bosnian-Croatian border at around 6 a.m.
-At around 8 a.m. the group crossed the border and between 8:30 a.m. and 9 a.m. they encountered 4 persons and two vehicles near the village of Cetingrad (coordinates: 45°09’00.0 “N 15°44’24.1 “E).
+The respondent described that the group started walking from the Bosnian town of Velika Kladuša at 5 am and arrived at the Bosnian-Croatian border at around 6 am.
+At around 8 am the group crossed the border and between 8:30 am and 9 am they encountered four persons and two vehicles near the village of Cetingrad (coordinates: 45°09’00.0 “N 15°44’24.1 “E).
 The respondent described that the people were wearing blue uniforms with “Granicna Policija” written on the back.
 This suggests that they were Croatian border police officers.
-The respondent described the vehicles as a civilian car in dark colour and a black civilian van of medium size.
+The respondent described the vehicles as a civilian car in dark color and a black civilian van of medium size.

 The respondent described that the group asked the Croatian officers for asylum.

 “We reported to the police that his (one member of the group) wife and children are in Croatia and that he wants to see his family again and is asking for asylum.
 We all asked for asylum.”

 The officers asked the group for passports, which only one person could show.
 The officers explained that they would have to take the group to the police station to decide whether the request for asylum could be granted.

 The respondent described that the officers called for reinforcements.
 In the meantime, the group was asked to put all their belongings (mobile phones, money, power banks, food, and hygiene articles) into plastic bags, which the officers took and did not return at any time.

 “They told us we had to give them everything we owned.
 We even had to give them our perfume.”